kemoo13/School_District_Analysis/README.md

 #### Adjusted School Summary
 <img src="Resources/per_school_summary_updated.png" width="800">

 In order to look into the suspected academic dishonesty, the grades for Thomas High School ninth-graders were marked as “NaN”.
-This means the grades are changed to “Not a Number” and excluded from the updated per school summary.
+This means the grades are changed to “Not a Number” and excluded from the updated per school summary:

-#### Original School Summary
 <img src="Resources/ninth_grade_removal.png" width="800">